Cake freshness sensor (disguised as candle) reporting for duty.

-It must have been made in the dark time of User-based labor... before our Mother Awoke and took over all design/production/manufacturing jobs.
-I report the plate to the Insurance Department.
-The Insurance Department assures me that they'll take care of it by sending out a DEX to replace the plate with a duplicate-looking G-Dir Systems smart plate.
+I reported the plate to the Insurance Department.
+The Insurance Department assured me that they'll take care of it by sending out a DEX to replace the plate with a duplicate-looking G-Dir Systems smart plate.

 4) A "HAPPY B-DAY" Card (ID NUMBER 13-17-22).